TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

      - the maximum replication time to the destination AWS Region
      - the total number of operations that failed replication

-Benefits of Bucket Metrics are as follow
+The benefits of Bucket Metrics are as follows

 - monitor bucket usage and performance
 - identify operational issues quickly